The Hebrew Bible (The Old Testament)

 Yes, the Bible is a religious volume, believed by some to be the word of God and bound to have a lot of references to divinity.
 But we're not looking at it as a theological tome here.
 We're approaching it similarly to how we read other ancient works, like the Babylonian Gilgamesh or the Homeric epics.
 And as we plow through the chapters and verses of the Old Testament or Hebrew Bible, we find the message from on high repeated continually: I am your God.
 Worship me.
 Love me.
 Do what I say.
 Obey my laws in excruciating detail.
 Punish those who don't.
 Wipe out their cities, decimate their families....

 Granted, there's some of that in all the great old epics.
-The Iliad and The Odyssey, for example, do have their Hellenic gods interfering in earthly affairs, being wooed with offerings, sparking wars, and plotting against each other, much like the petty humans who worship them.
+The Iliad and The Odyssey, for example, have their Hellenic gods interfering in earthly affairs, being wooed with offerings, sparking wars, and plotting against each other, much like the petty humans who worship them.
 From time to time.

 The Old Testament test

 So what about all those Biblical stories that anyone raised in a Judeo-Christian culture knows by heart?
 Expulsion from the Garden of Eden.
 Cain and Abel.
 Noah's Ark.
 David and Goliath.
-The exodus from Egypt.
+Exodus from Egypt.
 Daniel in the lion's den.
 Jonah and the Whale.
 A score of others.
 They're all appealing fables for their times.
 (Even if the moral is always the same: some variation on "Have faith in God".)

 Picking out these well-known fables from the larger text might give you the idea the Bible is a collection of catchy stories.
 These brief tales are all of the Old Testament known to most people—including the great majority of believers who have never managed to read the Bible right through.